GemsNY

 Physical Wellness

-Emerald is believed to heal many ailments of the body and mind.
-Ancient healers used this gemstone to restore heart health.
-Additionally, its green color was thought to soothe the eye and bring relief to vision problems.
+Ancient healers believed it could heal many ailments of the body and mind.
+They used this gemstone to restore heart health.
+Additionally, it was a popular thought that it could soothe the eye and bring relief to vision problems.

-In earlier times, emeralds were soaked in water overnight and the infused water was poured over the eyes.
-Because of their rejuvenating qualities, these stones were believed to support the immune system, pancreas and kidneys.
+In earlier times, healers soaked emeralds in water overnight and the infused water was poured over the eyes.
+Because of their rejuvenating qualities, people believed it supported the immune system, pancreas and kidneys.

 A green emerald is also thought to generate vitality and freshness in the wearer.
 If you’re a writer or artist facing a creativity block, reach out to emeralds for better mental clarity and focus.
-The stone is said to promote harmony among team members, so keeping an emerald in the workplace might just save you from a few disagreements with colleagues.
+The stone may promote harmony among team members, so when you keep an emerald with you it can save you from workplace disagreements.

 May Birthstone